nightwatchjs/nightwatch-docs/guide/writing-tests/test-syntax-exports.md

+---
+title: Writing tests
+description: Nightwatch provides the easiest test syntax available for writing your tests.
+---

-<div class="page-header"><h2>Use 'exports' test syntax</h2></div>
+<div class="page-header"><h1>Using 'exports' test syntax to write tests</h1></div>

 ### Overview
-Nightwatch default interface for writing tests has been the `exports` syntax, which makes it very easy to write end-to-end tests.
+Nightwatch default interface for writing tests has been the `exports` syntax, which makes it very easy to write tests.

 While this format is slightly easier to understand and work with, it is also more limited than the BDD `describe()` interface.
 Due to the widespread usage of `describe()` as a test format and compatibility with tools like Mocha, we recommend using the BDD `describe()`, however `exports` will also continue to work just fine.